 The Altamont School offers generous financial aid and merit scholarship programs.
 Of the current student body, approximately 44% received some form of aid; approximately 27% received some form of merit, fellowship or legacy award for the 2018-19 school year.

-Merit and Endowed Scholarships are intended to attract students with exceptional academic ability and leadership achievement.
+Merit and Endowed Scholarships are intended for students with exceptional academic ability and leadership achievement.
 These scholarships are available to students who have been at the school for at least a year.
 Altamont's endowed scholarship fund is made possible through the generosity of individuals and companies who believe that lives can be changed with an Altamont education.

 - How to Apply for Financial Aid

 - How to Apply for Merit and Endowed Scholarships

 - How to Apply for Legacy and Fellowship Awards